Frank1o3/Python-Proxy/README.md

 # Proxy Server Application

 This project is a Python-based proxy server application designed to handle HTTP requests and responses, potentially for routing or security purposes.
-It utilizes the `aiohttp` library for asynchronous HTTP requests and the `certifi` package for managing SSL certificates.
-The application may be containerized using Docker.
+It utilizes the `http.client` module for making HTTP requests and the `certifi` package for managing SSL certificates.
+The application may be containerized using Docker, and it uses a virtual environment for Python dependencies.

 ## Features

-- Asynchronous HTTP request handling using `aiohttp`.
+- Handling HTTP requests and responses.
 - SSL certificate management with `certifi`.
 - Docker containerization for easy deployment.
 - Caching mechanism to store HTTP responses.